Congress of the People (Trinidad and Tobago): Dookeran's New Politics

 The Philosophy of New Politics was a concept that stemmed from opposition to Basdeo Panday stating his philosophy that 'Politics has a Morality of its own'.
 The 'New Politics' sought to uphold good governance and integrity as principles of political behaviour.
 The constituency of Tabaquite was considered 'ground zero' during the 2007 Parliamentary Elections.
-The COP managed to field the popular newspaper columnist and high profile Attorney Anand Ramlogan as Candidate for the COP in that race.
+The COP managed to field the popular newspaper columnist and high-profile Attorney Anand Ramlogan as Candidate for the COP in that race.
 He was among a field of impressive former UNC and NAR politicians along with several new faces.

-In parliamentary elections 2007, the COP had built momentum and at one stage, after holding a massive rally in Woodford Square, Port of Spain, had many analysts predicting an upset at the polls.
+In the 2007 General Elections, the COP had built momentum and at one stage, after holding a massive rally in Woodford Square, Port of Spain, had many analysts predicting an upset at the polls.
 The UNC however managed to make a comeback by campaigning on the basis that the COP would 'split the vote' allowing the PNM to regain power.
-After the election it was revealed the COP had gained the highest ever votes by a third party in Trinidad and Tobago history.
+After the election it was revealed, the COP had gained the highest ever votes by a third party in Trinidad and Tobago history.
 The Party won no Seats in Parliament but made impressive tallies in the East-West Corridor and Diego Martin areas.

 The UNC held 15 seats in its South and Central base but blamed the COP for the loss of several marginal seats handing the PNM a wider victory.
 The COP continued to exist doing community work and leading various campaigns and discussions.
 The COP had been openly approaching Kamla Persad-Bissessar to join its party and she eventually was the first member of the UNC to attend a COP convention.

-The PNM had a large majority but faced with mounting allegations of corruption, Prime Minister Patrick Manning called an election in 2010, more than two years before it was due.
+The PNM had a large majority but faced with mounting allegations of corruption, Prime Minister Patrick Manning called a snap election in 2010, more than two years before it was due.
 The COP entered into a pact called the 'Fyzabad Declaration' where Kamla Persad-Bissessar who had recently been elected Political Leader of the UNC, would lead an electoral arrangement of several interest groups to the polls.
 In the parliamentary elections held on 24 May 2010, the party joined forces with four other political parties, including the UNC, to form the People's Partnership.
-The People's Partnership won the election convincingly.
+On May 24 2010, the People's Partnership won the election convincingly.
 The UNC won 21 seats, COP won 6 seats and TOP won 2 seats and PNM just 12 seats.

-Joseph Toney who was then Chairman of the COP, but not a candidate, took on the role of watchdog as the COP sought to distinguish itself from the UNC even while part of the governing coalition.
+Chairman of the COP, Joseph Toney took on the role of watchdog as the COP sought to distinguish itself from the UNC even while part of the governing coalition.
 The COP made public its uneasiness with issues concerning Jack Warner and its share of local government and state board appointments.
 Winston Dookeran, then Minister of Finance, stepped down before party leadership elections in 2011 where Prakash Ramadhar defeated Anil Roberts and Vernon De Lima to succeed Dookeran as the Political Leader of COP.